Shankar Musunuri, PhD, MBA

-Mr. Kang is President of Ocugen, Inc. Prior to Ocugen, Mr. Kang was with Johnson & Johnson (J&J) where he led business development for the DePuy Synthes Biologics Business Unit, which was responsible for acquiring new technologies through M&A and partnerships.
+Mr. Kang is the Chief Financial Officer of Ocugen, Inc. Prior to Ocugen, Mr. Kang was with Johnson & Johnson (J&J) where he led business development for the DePuy Synthes Biologics Business Unit, which was responsible for acquiring new technologies through M&A and partnerships.
 Prior to J&J, Mr. Kang held senior strategy, business development, and corporate development roles at Synthes, Aspen Biopharma, and Life Technologies.
 Mr. Kang started his biotech career in R&D at Somatogen Inc. a company focused on developing recombinant hemoglobin-based blood substitutes.
 Mr. Kang obtained his MBA and his Bachelors in Molecular, Cellular, and Developmental Biology from the University of Colorado.

 Uday Kompella, PhD